Documentation

 GraphML sample 2 weighted network bottom

-• Note that there are only two major differences between the unweighted and weighted GraphML formats that GRNsight exports:
+• Note that there are only two major differences between the unweighted and weighted GRN GraphML formats that GRNsight exports:

 • A key declaration defining a weight attribute for an edge as the datatype “double”.

-• Note that there is currently a bug in Cytoscape v3.4.0 with the way it exports GraphML files.
+• Note that there is a bug in Cytoscape v3.4.0 with the way it exports GraphML files.
 It currently assigns the weight attribute for a node instead of an edge.
 To maximize the ability for GRNsight to read and display Cytoscape-exported GraphML, GRNsight does not currently enforce that the weight attribute be declared "for an edge".
 The bug has been reported to the Cytoscape group.

 • The addition of the weight key for each edge.
 For example, the weight for the edge ROX1-to-YAP6 is -0.7503313690638223.

-• For a weighted graph to display, the weight attribute must be present and valid for all edges declared in the graph.
+• For a weighted GRN graph to display, the weight attribute must be present and valid for all edges declared in the graph.
 If one or more weights are missing, GRNsight will display the graph as unweighted with black edges and pointed arrowheads.

 • The name of the file that is currently loaded will appear in the menu bar.
 The number of nodes and edges in the graph will display on the right-hand side of the menu bar.